shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 # About the Author

-Doug Anderson is @DougAnderson444 on the internet.
-A computer engineer and retired Naval Engineering Officer in the Royal Canadian Navy, he has always held a passion for building cutting edge technologies on the internet.
-He has an innate ability to dissect, diagram, and diagnose systems and teach them to others in an easy to understand fashion.
-Follow him on Twitter and elsewhere under @DougAnderson444
+This tutorial was written by Doug Anderson.
+Doug is a computer engineer and retired Naval Engineering Officer in the Royal Canadian Navy.
+Get in touch with Doug on twitter and elsewhere under @DougAnderson444

 # References